Innovation LLC Microgrant Program

 Advance your ideas with an Innovation LLC Microgrant!

-During the Spring semester, up to four microgrants of up to $500 each are awarded to residents of Innovation LLC for the purpose of prototyping their project ideas.
+During the Fall 2021 semester, up to four $500 microgrants will be awarded to Innovation LLC students for the purpose of prototyping their project idea.

 Innovation LLC Microgrant Program Partners